rhaegarii/atomicSwap/README.txt

-This is our CS6260 Final Project
+This is our CS6260 Final Project Appendix code